openfun/richie/docs/contributing.md

     $ make

-We also provide shortcuts for docker-compose commands as sugar scripts in the `bin/` directory:
+We also provide shortcuts for docker compose commands as sugar scripts in the `bin/` directory:

 ```